 Metric 5.1 reports the change in the percentage of persons entering Emergency Shelter, Safe Haven, and Transitional Housing projects who have no prior enrollments in HMIS.
-Metric 5.1: First Time Homelessness in ES, SH, and TH

 Metric 5.2 reports the change in the percentage of persons enrolling in any of the project types mentioned in Metric 5.1 plus Permanent Housing who have no prior enrollments in HMIS.